The expanding field of design

 Our process for creating this video started by verbalizing a hypothesis based on the results of case studies and follow-up research focused on the “relationship between people and technology” extracted from a Nissha Trend Vision report.
 By using sketch images as a prototyping method, we created a story that could be easily understood.
 The demonstration device formed the basis for the technical value of the video and was envisaged as being utilized as an experience tool for our customers.
 The interesting part is how this series of actions will be perceived in terms of Nissha’s stance towards solving the problems our customers face.

-The creation of this video was made possible thanks to the creative direction of Eikoh Tanaka, representative of Qe to Hare, a company that has produced numerous conceptual and clear videos, and the photography by NF8, a photography subsidiary of Nissha.
+The creation of this video was made possible thanks to the creative direction of Eikoh Tanaka, representative of Qe to Hare, a company that has produced numerous conceptual and clear videos, and the photography by NF8, a group company of Nissha that provides photography.